 A Windows app is a stub binary, allow with a collection of folders that contain the Python code for the app and the Python runtime libraries.
 Briefcase supports two packaging formats for a Windows app:

-- 1. As an MSI installer (the default output of briefcase package windows, or by using briefcase package windows -p msi); or - 2.
-As a ZIP file containing all files needed to run the app (by using briefcase package windows -p zip).
+- 1. As an MSI installer - 2.
+As a ZIP file containing all files needed to run the app